crytic/echidna/README.md

 ### Debugging Performance Problems

 The best way to deal with an Echidna performance issue is to run `echidna-test` with profiling on.
-This creates a text file, `echidna-test.prof`, which shows which functions take up the most CPU and memory usage.
+This creates a text file, `echidna-test.prof`, which shows the functions that take up the most CPU and memory usage.

 To build a version of `echidna-test` that supports profiling, either Stack or Nix should be used.
 With Stack, adding the flag `--profile` will make the build support profiling.